For media inquiries and interview requests, please contact the Office of Marketing & Communications.

 Bogel Hall 140D

-HAMBURG, N.Y. – Hilbert College announces its seventh annual Hilbert Reads event featuring a presentation by author Kate Fagan on Tuesday, October 22 at 6:30 p.m. in Hilbert’s Swan Auditorium.
+HAMBURG, N.Y. – Hilbert College announces its eighth annual Hilbert Reads event featuring a presentation by Stephanie Land, author of “Maid: Hard Work, Low Pay, and a Mother’s Will to Survive" on Thursday, October 15 at 6:30 p.m. via Zoom.

 Application forms, procedures and additional information